autotelic/fastify-hmac/README.md

   - During registration, provide a configuration object that contains the following:
     - A `sharedSecret` string
     - A `getAlgorithm` function that returns an algorithm string
-    - A `getDigest` function that returns a digest string
+    - A `getSignatureEncoding` function that returns a digest string
     - Optional configuration properties
       - A `verificationError` string - default: 'Unauthorized'
       - A `verificationErrorMessage` string - default: 'Signature verification failed'
+      - A `digestEncoding` sting - default: 'base64'
+      - A `getDigest` method - [default](#default_getDigest_method): A method that calculates and verifies a message Digest header to be used as input to the HMAC signature.
       - A `extractSignature` method - [default](#default_extractSignature_method): A method that extracts properties from a request Signature Header constructed according to [IETF draft standards][1]
       - A `constructSignatureString` method - [default](#default_constructSignatureString_method): A method that constructs a Signature digest string from the key material detailed in the request Signature header according to [IETF draft standards][1]
 - Add a [global](#global_hook_example) or [route level](#route_level_hook_example) `preValidation` hook to your application.